-Туре Relevant groups Effectiveness Enablers and inhibitors to impact Good Practice specific Such services, workers and spaces wide dedictions well as services. earch has demonstrated a d for bespoke services for ticular marginalised groups. h services may be entirely arate from mainstream vices, or embedded within a er service, but require icated workers and spaces, as I as tailored approaches, in er to be effective.
-LGBT+ Prisoners and persons with convictions Strong evidence of effectiveness for MSM, evidence gaps exist for other LBGT+ subgroups Strong evidence for the need for tailored gender specific interventions for women prisoners and persons with convictions, particularly sex workers ✓ Specific LGBT+ counselling or alcohol and drug services77 ✓ A separate confidential room to discuss LGBT+ specific needs in pharmacies78 ✓ Sub-group specific services including: Transgender support services79 including interventions delivered by "transgender peers"80 Lesbian and bisexual women's health services Dedicated drug services for men who have sex with men (MSM) acknowledging the rise of 'chemsex', 'slamming' and associated risks of blood-borne viruses81 ✓ Tailored women-only services and interventions for women prisoners and women with convictions82 for example women's attendance centres83 ✓ Specific services for black people with drug use issues who are prisoners or have convictions84 • SX Scot Services 85 - provide specific health and wellbeing services for men who have sex with men Guy's and St Thomas' NHS Foundation Trust (Burrell Street Clinic) 'Slamming Kits' for MSM 86 for LGBT+ Avon and Wiltshire NHS Trust 87 for women prisoners and women with convictions 218 Centre, Turning Point Scotland 88 for women prisoners and diversion from prison
+Strong evidence of effectiveness for MSM, evidence gaps exist for other LBGT+ subgroups Specific services, workers and spaces well as tailored approaches, in order to be effective.
+Strong evidence of effectiveness for MSM, evidence gaps exist for other LBGT+ subgroups Strong evidence gaps exist for other LBGT+ subgroups Strong evidence gaps exist for other LBGT+ subgroups Such services may be entirely separate from mainstream services, or embedded within a wider service, but require dedicated workers and spaces, as well as tailored approaches, in order to be effective.
+Strong evidence for the need for tailored gender specific interventions for women prisoners and persons with convictions.
+Strong evidence for the need for tailored gender specific interventions for women prisoners and persons with convictions.
+Strong evidence for the need for tailored gender specific interventions for women prisoners and women with convictions.
+Strong evidence for the need for tailored gender specific interventions for women prisoners and women with convictions.
+Strong evidence for the need for tailored gender specific interventions for women prisoners and persons with convictions, particularly sex Strong evidence for the need for tailored gender specific interventions for women prisoners and women with convictions.
+Strong evidence for the need for tailored gender specific interventions for women prisoners and interventions for women prisoners and women with convictions.
+Trust 77 for women prisoners and interventions for women prisoners and women with convictions.
+Trustification to discuss LGBT+ specific needs in pharmacies.
+Guy's and St Thomas' NHS Foundation Trus (Burrell Street Dedicated drug services for men who have sex with men (MSM) acknowledging the rise of 'chemsex', 'slamming' and associated risks of blood-borne viruses.
+Trustify for women prisoners and interventions for women prisoners and women with convictions.
+Tailored women-only services and interventions for women prisoners and women with convic Intervention Type Description Relevant groups Effectiveness Enablers and inhibitors to impact Good Practice who are prisoners of flave convictions women prisoner services, workers and need for bespoke services for particular marginalised groups.
+Such services may be entirely separate from mainstream services, or embedded within a wider service, but require dedicated workers and spaces, as well as tailored approaches, in Prisoners and persons with of effectiveness for MSM, evidence gaps exist for other LBGT+ subgroups Strong evidence for the need for tailored gender specific interventions for women prisoners and persons with convictions, services77 ✓ A separate confidential room to discuss LGBT+ specific needs in pharmacies78 ✓ Sub-group specific services including: Transgender support services79 including interventions delivered by "transgender peers"80 Lesbian and bisexual women's health services Dedicated drug services for men who have sex with men (MSM) acknowledging the rise of 'chemsex', 'slamming' and associated risks of blood-borne viruses81 ✓ Tailored women-only services and interventions for women prisoners and women with convictions82 for example women's attendance centres83 ✓ Specific services for black people with drug use issues wellbeing services for men who have sex with men Guy's and St Thomas' NHS Foundation Trust (Burrell Street Clinic) 'Slamming Kits' for MSM 86 for LGBT+ Avon and Wiltshire NHS Trust 87 for women prisoners and women with convictions 218 Centre, Turning Point Scotland 88 for women prisoners and diversion from